Lemon drop (cocktail): Variations

 Variations of the drink include lemon drops prepared with blueberries and raspberries, which may use vodkas or other liquors flavored with these respective berries.
 These drinks may also be served or garnished with these berries, or with lemon.
 A blueberry lemon drop may be prepared with muddled blueberries, and a raspberry lemon drop may be prepared with puréed or crushed raspberries.
+Another popular variation uses limoncello as the base spirit.

 The glass may have a sugared rim, and colored sugar may be used, prepared by adding food coloring to the sugar.

 The "lemon drop shot" is a popular variant made with 2 parts vodka, 1 part lemon juice, 1/2 ounce of simple syrup, and served in a shot glass garnished with a sugar coated rim and lemon slice.

 In popular culture

 In 2006, preparation of the lemon drop was presented on The Oprah Winfrey Show, prepared by Oprah Winfrey and Rachael Ray.
 The drink's popularity increased during this time.